 Details of the Army's Paternity Leave Program

 Under the Army program, paternity leave must be taken consecutively and must be taken within 45 days of a child's birth.
 Deployed soldiers have up to 60 days after returning to their home station to use their leave.
-If the leave is not taken within the above time frames, soldiers lose their right to the leave.
+If the leave is not taken within the above time frames, soldiers may take their leave after scheduled deployments

 The Army's policy only allows paternity leave to be authorized for a married soldier on active duty, including Title 10 and Title 32 Active Guard and Reserve duty, whose wife gives birth to a child.
 It cannot be applied to unmarried soldiers fathering a child, and does not currently apply to soldiers who adopt a child.

 Primary and Secondary Caregiver